andberry/berry-11ty/src/indexSections/20-about.md

 ---
 clayout: textimage
-title: frontmatter Title
+title: About Title
-text: frontmatter Text
+text: About Text
 image_src: https://placeimg.com/640/480/arch
 image_alt: frontmatter This is the image alternative text
 ---